First Job - Transition into the World of Work

 2. Be a little early.
 In most workplaces there is something sacrosanct about being settled in and ready to start work by the workplace start time.
 Sometimes there is a good reason for it, like when the workday starts with a group meeting about things everyone needs to know.
 Or if it’s a team effort where everyone needs to be there before anyone can start.
 But more frequently, the preoccupation with having people there a little early will have no logical reason.
 But just because it makes no real difference when people show up, it still creates emotional upset for bosses and co-workers when someone (particularly a new person) shows up late or at the last minute, which is viewed about the same as being late because of keeping everyone guessing about whether or not you are going to show up.
 Sometimes this bit of workplace culture was left over from a time when there was a need for it, and sometimes there’s just no explaining it, but in any event, being completely settled in and ready to go by the starting time is a fundamental part of business etiquette just about everywhere.

 3. No Mean-mugging.
 They say the main cause of intercity gang shootings is "mean-mugging" which is giving someone an underserved disrespectful dirty look.
-You're not going to get shot for it in the workplace, but you will get the work place equivalent which is having bosses or co-workers be mean right back to you.
+You're not going to get shot for it in the workplace, but you will get the work place equivalent which is having bosses or co-workers be mean and disrespectful right back to you.
 In the young person world, you likely mean-mug your parents on a regular basis when being told what to do.
 So a big part of transitioning to the world of work is shedding the adolescent habit of eye rolling or other disrespectful looks when receiving instructions.
-In the adult world, your game face is a friendly or at very least a placid facial expression with a hint of a smile and lots of nodding when listening to bosses and co-workers explain things to you.
+In the world of work, your game face is a friendly or at very least a placid facial expression with a hint of a smile and lots of nodding when listening to bosses and co-workers explain things to you.
 Ask your friends and family if you are known for throwing off unintentional dirty looks or looks of abject boredom or terror when people are talking to you, and if so, you'd best start practicing your game face, because an unconscious habit of mean-mugging is going to be a problem and is a sign that you might not be quite ready for the world of work.

 4. Walk alongside, not behind people.
 This might be something that should go in the first day list, but since enough young people aren’t aware of it, no one is going to think you’re crazy for trailing along behind someone like a puppy dog on your first day at work.
-After that, however, you’ll want to get with the program and make sure (when hallway space allows) that you are walking beside not behind your boss or others who are trying to show you things or talk to you.
+After that, however, you’ll want to get with the program and make sure (when sufficient hallway space allows) that you are walking beside not behind your boss or others who are trying to show you things or talk to you.
 Kids of course are used to trailing along in a line like ducklings behind teachers and parents.
 Adults, however, walk side by side (when space permits) so they can talk to each other, and it is annoying for someone who's doing you a favor by showing you around, to have to turn around and look for you to see if you are within ear shot or paying attention.
 Bosses frequently like to walk around when they are talking to people, so when your boss starts walking while they are still talking to you, you are expected to jet off alongside of them.
 It’s one of the funny things that happens in the workplace when a boss is walking off talking to someone who didn’t get the cue and 10 steps later the boss realizes no one is there.
 People will laugh if you do that once.
 Next time however, they might assume you’re in the process of being fired.

 5. Be nice to your boss.
 The best organizations to work for are fast growing ones who give a lot of leadership opportunities early on to young people.
 The flip side of this equation, however, is that your boss will be someone barely older than you, knowing barely more than you, and with no prior experience at being a manager.
 Sometimes in these circumstances it can feel like you're being bossed around by your little brother or sister, and it might take every bit of self-control you can muster to keep your composure.
 But if you can manage to keep your cool and keep your game face on in this situation, the pay off is that you are fitting in in a place where you can move up fast in the organization which can create life changing opportunities for you.
 Entry level management positions come with a lot of headaches, stress, and responsibility, with the only immediate benefit being the unwritten workplace rule that people have to be nice to their manager.
-You may be the alpha male or the hot girl at school, but in the adult workplace it is assumed and expected that you will be nice and respectful to your supervisors whether or not they’re your same age, or whether they know what they're doing, or whether or not you’d be giving them the brushoff or atomic weggie if you had them in gym class.
+You may be the alpha male or the hot girl at school, but in the adult workplace it is assumed and expected that you will be nice and respectful to your supervisors whether or not they’re your same age, or whether or not they know what they're doing, or whether or not you’d be giving them the brushoff or atomic weggie if you had them in gym class.

 6. Say Hi, Small Talk, Names.
 How often and how many people you Say Hi to during the work day will of course depend on your own personality.
-No one expects a new person to be the life of the party or to work the crowed as they stroll through the office.
-But no matter what your personality type is, when passing people in the hallways within your field of vision, it is expected of you to say hi or good morning to those in your own workgroup or department when you see them for the first time each day.
+No one wants a new person to be the life of the party or to work the crowed as they stroll through the office.
+But no matter what your personality type is, when walking past someone in an uncrowded hallway, it is expected of you to say hi or good morning to those in your own workgroup or department when you see them for the first time each day.
 If the person is your supervisor, it is expected for you to say hi first.
 If you don’t, and your boss doesn’t rescue you by saying hi to you, then the awkward silence as you walk past each other is going to feel like an embarrassment which could have lingering effects on your prospects there.
-Office Small Talk is the delight of many and the torture of many others, but whether it be delight or torture for you, getting along in the adult workplace requires acceptance and appreciation for the necessity of this ritual of office etiquette.
-Most people feel tension and cannot relax in close proximity to others until they have exchanged a few pleasant words.
+Office Small Talk is the delight of many and the torture of many others, but whether it be delight or torture for you, getting along in the workplace requires acceptance and appreciation for the necessity of this ritual of office etiquette.
+Most people feel tension and cannot relax in close physical proximity to others until they have exchanged a few pleasant words.
 You many do this reflexively, and if so that's great, but if not, you'll want to say something about the weather or traffic to people next to you as you settle into close proximity with a coworker.
 If you are the type of person who finds yourself going out of your way to say hi or small talk with people, that’s wonderful and can be good for your career, but you'll want to go out of your way to be consistent about it, otherwise you risk people seeing you as moody or even mad at them if you go from talkative one day to passing them silently the next.
 Remembering Names is one of the hardest things in life.
 Fortunately in the workplace you'll have a phone or email list with everyone's names, and you will want to take advantage of that by making a point to remember everyone you have daily contact with as soon as possible.
 If you forget people's names don't sweat it, but don't ask the same person twice what their name is.
 Look them up or ask someone else.
 One of the mysteries of the human relations is that everyone forgets names, but everyone also finds it viscerally annoying to be asked a second time what their name is and they may even take that second inquiry as a sign of disrespect.

 7. Fess up if you break something.
 When you are new, you are more likely to break or mess something up that other people use, like formulas in a big Excel spreadsheet, or a computer file directory, or a copy machine, printer, piece of lab equipment, or maybe even something in the office gym or lunchroom.
 If something bad happens to something while you are using it, you are absolutely expected to tell someone.
 If you don’t, and you are found out later, its going to be a problem, and people may assume rightly or wrongly that you are a sneaky person who cannot be trusted.

 8. If you are working with skilled professionals, don't go around asking them if they “need help” from you.
 This well meaning phrase of asking people if they "need help" is of course used everyday with friends and family and in non-technical workplaces.
 But in professional workplaces it can come across as annoying or even disrespectful to professionals when they are asked if they “need help" from some new person who doesn't yet have the slightest idea what they are doing.
 A lot of them may smile and think its funny for you to put it that way, but enough professionals find this "need help" phrasing annoying or offensive that you should avoid it.
 Keep in mind that the professional and technical workplace is a lot different from working at home or even somewhere like Starbucks.
 Lives and livelihoods can be at stake in the technical workplace and people are frequently on edge.
-No matter how helpful you would like to be, the presence of an intern is inherently unhelpful to skilled professionals, and if you do nothing else, you want to avoid being an annoyance.
-So if you are lucky enough to be in the position of working alongside skilled professionals, lean in, keep your phone off and your observation and attention level on ultra high alert.
+No matter how helpful you would like to be, the presence of an intern or new person is inherently unhelpful to skilled professionals, and if you do nothing else, you want to avoid being an annoyance.
+So if you are lucky enough to find yourself in the position of working alongside skilled professionals, lean in, keep your phone off and your observation and attention level on ultra high alert.
 Then once you have a feel for what is going on, it is totally fair and even expected to start asking some questions based on what you are observing, with "do you need help with that" not being among them.

 9. Know what the organization does.
 If you work for an electric car company, then your job in some way shape or form is to support the adoption of electric vehicles.
 So regardless of what job you have there, people will think it weird and maybe unforgivable for you to do or say something against electric cars.
 Same if you work for a vegetarian market and bring in Dicks’ Burgers.
 Or if you work for Planned Parenthood and start talking up right to life.
 Or if you work at a wilderness camp and wear coder camp t-shirts.
 You get the idea.
 People forgive a lot when it comes to workplace mistakes, but there is a line that can be crossed if you do things that appear to undermine the essential purpose and mission of the organization and people’s reason for being there.